k-rite/SEM-IV/psycology.md

     - PreConscious
     - Unconscious
 - Personality
-    - Id
+    - ID
         - in it, based on pleasure, requires Ego
         - Likes no pain, Eating sibling ice cream
         - Spontaneous behavior
     - Ego
-        - How to execute
+        - How to execute | Reality based

     - Super Ego
         - Develop(given by env), Morality, based on reality